Vimux/Mainroad/README.md

 ## Contributing

 Have you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](https://github.com/Vimux/mainroad/issues) to let me know.
-Or make directly a [pull request](https://github.com/Vimux/mainroad/pulls).
+Or make directly a [pull request](https://github.com/Vimux/mainroad/pulls), but please respect the following [contributing guide](https://github.com/Vimux/Mainroad/wiki/Contributing).

 ## License